CharvitZalavadiya/NextJS/README.md

 - However, since React context is not supported in Server Components, attempting to create a context at the root of your application will result in an error
 - To address this, you can create a context and render its provider inside a separate Client Component

+---

+## 59 : Client-only Code
+- Simply add dependency named "client-only" and import it to your file for using that component as client side component

+---

+## 60 : Client Component Placement
+-